lhrolim/softwrench/softwrench.sW4.WebMobile/plugins/cordova-sqlite-evcore-extbuild-free/README.md

 ## What information is needed for help

 Please include the following:
-- Which platform(s) Android/iOS/Windows 8.1/Windows Phone 8.1/Windows 10
+- Which platform(s) Android/iOS/macOS/Windows
 - Clear description of the issue
-- A small, complete, self-contained program that demonstrates the problem, preferably as a Github project, based on [brodybits / Cordova-sqlite-bootstrap-test](https://github.com/brodybits/Cordova-sqlite-bootstrap-test).
+- A small, complete, self-contained program that demonstrates the problem, preferably as a Github project, based on [brodybits / cordova-sqlite-test-app](https://github.com/brodybits/cordova-sqlite-test-app).
 ZIP/TGZ/BZ2 archive available from a public link is OK.
-No RAR or other such formats please!
+No RAR or other such formats please.
+- In case of a Windows build problem please capture the entire compiler output.

 ## Please do NOT use any of these formats